Libya

 | ∅ // no treaties match | ||||

-YES.
-Libya has joined almost none of the major automatic-exchange frameworks (CRS, FATCA, CARF, MLI, MAAC), and its corporate registries are non-public.
-Account flows stay out of foreign hands; ownership stays out of public ones.
-Discretion is built into the system.
+Nobody's reading over your shoulder in Libya.
+It has joined almost none of the big automatic-exchange machines (CRS, FATCA, CARF, MLI, MAAC), and its corporate registries are non-public.

 Other jurisdictions worth comparing